neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 dataFunc: call main
           db "Hello, world!", 10       ; Including new line
 ```
-I re-ran my objdump->shellcode one-liner, and copied the new code into the `shellcode` variable in `shellcode_test.c`.
+I re-ran my objdump->shellcode one-liner, and copied the new code into the `shellcode` array in `shellcode_test.c`.
 Now I ran the new code:
 ```
 > ./shellcode-test
 Hello, world!
 ```
 It works!

 OK.
 That was fun, but can we run it on the server?
-The answer was no. After some playing around, I found the server was running 32-bit executable, so, after some playing around, my revised Assembly language looked like this:
+The answer was no. After some playing around, I found the server was running 32-bit executable, so, I revised my assembly language:
 ```asm
 # Hello World test
          global _start